RocketCommunicationsInc/astro-design-tokens/README.md

 # Astro UXDS Design Tokens

-> This repo is currently in beta and under heavy development. **Do not use in production**.
-Token names ma y change or be removed without any warning.
-Viewer discretion is advised.

 This package includes all of [AstroUXDS's](https://www.astrouxds.com/) design tokens in various different formats for you to consume in your applications.

 ## Documentation